TheWiafe/Automatic-File-Upload-Notification-System-Pipeline-/README.md

 This project therefore provides seamless integration between various AWS services such as Amazon S3, Lambda, SNS, CloudWatch and SQS.

-For a detailed step-by-step procedure to host a static website on Amazon S3, kindly click on this [link](https://medium.com/@wiafeemmanuel600/how-to-create-an-automatic-file-upload-notification-system-pipeline-cef4033bfa6c) to view my blog.
+Ready to take your cloud storage management to the next level?
+Kindly click on this [link](https://medium.com/@wiafeemmanuel600/how-to-create-an-automatic-file-upload-notification-system-pipeline-cef4033bfa6c) to view the full project details in my blog.

 ## Contributing
 Users can contribute to the project by reporting issues, submitting bug fixes, or adding new features.
 To contribute: